visualinteractivedata/visualinteractivedata.github.io/jobs/phd-pcc-2021.md

-# PhD in Data Comics for Paediatric Critical Care
+# PhD in Data Comics for Pediatric Critical Care

 ## Background

-Paediatric critical care (PCC) is a highly valued specialist service that saves infants’ and children’s lives.
-However, having a child needing critical care is a stressful event for parents because their child suddenly requires different technologies within paediatric intensive care units (PICU) to survive.
+Pediatric critical care (PCC) is a highly valued specialist service that saves infants’ and children’s lives.
+However, having a child needing critical care is a stressful event for parents because their child suddenly requires different technologies within pediatric intensive care units (PICU) to survive.
 This often results in persistent post-traumatic stress syndrome in parents even after the child has recovered from critical illness [1].